-We recommend that all patients utilize the Cost Estimator tool to determine an estimate for their out-of-pocket costs, refer to the additional information on this page and then reach out to their health insurer or a patient services representative at 606-451-2959 with any further questions specific to their individual situation.
+We recommend that all patients utilize the Cost Estimator tool to determine an estimate for their out-of-pocket costs, refer to the additional information on this page and then reach out to their health insurer or a financial counselor at 606-451-2956 or 606-451-5098 with any further questions specific to their individual situation.

 Does my estimate from the Cost Estimator for a particular service include any additional procedures or services I will need as a result of that service?